 Model Barbara Palvin's color is full of dimension thanks to cool, sandy tones blended into her light brunette base.

-This glossy balayage boasts ribbons of ashy bronde, which makes for tons of dimension that's rivaled only by that perfect wave pattern.
+This balayage boasts ribbons of ashy bronde, which makes for tons of dimension that's rivaled only by that perfect curl pattern.

 For A Happy Medium